-This multi-sensory exhibition invites our young visitors to step straight into their favourite nursery rhymes.
-Families can discover new rhymes from around the world and explore how stories, song and rhyme are shared by generations across the world.
+This colourful, multi-sensory exhibition invites our young visitors to step straight into their favourite nursery rhymes with plenty of opportunities for play and active learning.

 Exhibition entry £2.20 pp (inc. Gift Aid, aged 2+.)

 Throughout the summer holidays there will also be daily pop-up hands-on history activities suitable for older children.

 Activities will be changing daily so there’s always something different to try, from striking a coin to making a Roman mosaic or fossil rubbing.

 We also have some new museum trails for you the explore this summer.